A Data-Efficient Visual-Audio Representation with Intuitive Fine-tuning for Voice-Controlled Robots: Robotic environment descriptions

 \section{Robotic environment descriptions}

-The Turtlebot and Kuka environments are developed in PyBullet~\cite{coumans2019} and mainly posed challenges in fine motor control with moderate difficulty in perception.
-In contrast, the iTHOR environment is developed in AI2-THOR~\cite{ai2thor} and is challenging in perception with discretized and simplified control.
+The Row and Desk environments are developed in PyBullet~\cite{coumans2019} and focus mainly on manipulation tasks.
+In contrast, the iTHOR environment is developed in AI2-THOR~\cite{ai2thor} and is challenging in perception and designed for mobile robots.